Magical I Am

 TO VIEW OR PRINT THIS ARTICLE IN ITS ENTIRETY, PLEASE CLICK ON THIS BUTTONClick Here

-Step 1: Go to The Spot - The dyslexic realigns their Mind’s Eye on The Spot.;
+Step 1: Go to The Spot – Align your Mind’s Eye on The Spot, take a breath and continue to read.

 Pause and Count